NVIDIA Academic Grant Program

 Creating and Starting a Resource

 Once you've logged into Saturn Cloud you'll want to set it up to start running your code on GPUs.
 A resource is an complete environment for running code.
-They come in multiple types, but the most commonly used one is a **Jupyter server**, which lets you use JupyterLab (or other IDEs) to execute Jupyter notebooks and Python scripts.
+They come in multiple types, but the most commonly used one is a **Python server**, which lets you use JupyterLab (or other IDEs) to execute Jupyter notebooks and Python scripts.

 Create a Jupyter Server resource in your new account that you can run code on.
-On the Resources page you can set up your own environment by pressing the New Jupyter Server button and customizing the resource.
+On the Resources page you can set up your own environment by pressing the New Python Server button and customizing the resource.

 Once the server is created you'll need to turn it on.
 Press the green triangle on the resource's page to start the server.
 Once started you are ready to go.